When Your Insurance Company Acts in Bad Faith

 What Are Examples of Insurance Bad Faith in California?

-You could contact our San Francisco insurance bad faith attorneys if you have questions about your claim.
+You could contact our San Francisco bad faith insurance claim lawyers if you have questions about your claim.
 We help individuals throughout the Bay Area.
 So, if you are in the Fremont area, Berkeley or Oakland, give us a call.
 Possible examples of insurance bad faith in California may include:

 - Your insurer engages in deceptive business practices, such as by misrepresenting the terms of your policy.